SLACube/slacube-daq-tutorial/README.md

   - check the message rate
   - confirm with the rate plot
 - take pedestal monitor runs for ~1 hr
-  - analyze the pedstal file as soon as it arrives to `$SLACUBE_DROPBOX`
+  - analyze the pedestal file as soon as it arrives to `$SLACUBE_DROPBOX`
   - make a "keep-up" plot of the pedestal monitor figure
   - stop ped-mon at ~1 hr  mark
 - take some long runs, pedestal + self-trigger, for ~1 hr